Jeremycouturier/rabinmiller/README.md

 Each .c file is associated with a .h file which contains comments about what are the purposes of the functions defined in the .c file.
 The .c contain only fews comments.

-liste.c contains functions who manipule linked list arithmetique2.c contains functions who perform arithmetic operations on the linked lists. rabinmiller.c contains the rabinmiller test in itself
+liste.c contains functions manipulating linked lists arithmetique2.c contains functions who perform arithmetic operations on the linked lists. rabinmiller.c contains the rabinmiller test in itself